r3aper89/blockbusterRESTapi/blockbuster/README.md

 Goal use a response entity on the Dto class

 ## task 1
-- ✅increment videoId and memberId automatically
+- ✅increment videoId and id automatically

 - ✅list all member or videos
   - GET /members